pentalux/SolarSystemSimulator/README.md

 2) macOS 10.15+
 3) Linux distributions with Python 3.8+

-created by Galochkin Platon a.k.a. @pentalux
+created by Galochkin P.A. a.k.a. @pentalux all rights reserved